- Booster Gold

 Page 20, panel 1

 General Glory is now singing "God Bless America," written by Irving Berlin during World War I and popularized by singer Kate Smith in 1938 as a protest against Hitler.
 HISTORICAL FAILURE: Note that Glory appears to be wearing boots with a Panama sole, a style not developed until 1944.

 Page 20, panel 2

-After listening two patriotic songs from General Glory, Booster Gold is now subjected to Dr. Nishtikeit's rendition of "Deutschlandlied," a 19th-century patriotic German song that was adopted as the German national anthem in 1922.
+After listening to two patriotic songs from General Glory, Booster Gold is now subjected to Dr. Nishtikeit's rendition of "Deutschlandlied," a 19th-century German song was adopted as the German national anthem in 1922.

 Page 21, panel 2